Defender Pacific 20 – Historic Amphibious Landing - 40th Infantry Division sets the stage for future operations

 |Downloads:

-This work, Defender Pacific 20 – Historic Amphibious Landing - 40th Infantry Division sets the stage for future operations [Image 6 of 6], by LTC Cara Kupcho, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Defender Pacific 20 – Historic Amphibious Landing - 40th Infantry Division sets the stage for future operations, by LTC Cara Kupcho, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Defender Pacific 20 – Historic Amphibious Landing - 40th Infantry Division sets the stage for future operations

 LEAVE A COMMENT